christiankay/SDC_projects_P12_advanced_deep_learning/README.md

 ![png](images/umm_road_000005.png)

 The network training was done for 50 and 75 epochs.
-The following graphs show the loss after each epoch:
+The following graph shows the loss for each epoch:

 ![cross entropy loss] (images/aug_data_50eps.png)